 Hello divas!
 I hope that your week is going well so far.
-Mine has been good except for the fact that I have been dealing with sinus issues AGAIN.
+Mine has been good.
+Just getting back on track from last week’s lazy staycation (which was much needed!).
 But I am feeling well and ready to head out for a run on this Global Day of Running.

 If you are a regular reader of this blog you know that I love my runs and that I have been thrilled to get back to running (albeit slowly) after breaking my ankle over the winter.
 It is my favorite form of exercise and has changed my life in the 4+ years that I have been doing it regularly.